Slide

 It's a very basic human thing to use hands to touch and point.
 Make the virtual intuitive and let your end-users be human.

-Augumenta Interaction Platform (AIP) SDK
+The Augumenta Interaction Platform and its SDK

 Sign in for a free trial Request SDK price quote